Release of Information and FERPA

 Note: "Directory Information" is a term used by FERPA to designate information which may be released without your consent.
 Dakota Wesleyan University is committed to insuring that student information is only released for legitimate requests that will assist our students in their educational experience at Dakota Wesleyan University.

-Release of Information Statement 2014
+Release of Info Statement 2014